AdenKoperczak/grib2pf/examples/README.md

 # Example Settings Files

+## Using an example file
+You should be able to simply copy any of these files into your `_internal` folder, and rename it to `settings.jsonc` to run it.

 ## Paths
 Paths in these examples may start with `{_internal}`.
 This should be replaced with the path to the `_internal` folder on Windows, or the source directory on